 Plants that Repel Bees & Wasps

 Even a bee friendly garden may have spaces near walkways etc-where a couple of bee repellent plants would fit in nicely.
-You can have both – those that invite bees and and those that say – no food here!
+You can have both – those that invite bees and and those that say – no food here – move on please!

 Top Garden Plants that Repel Bees

-For those spots in the garden where you really want to see color, try to choose plants that are not so attractive to our flying insect friends.
+For those spots in the garden where you really want to see something green, try some of these that are not so attractive to our flying insect friends.
 Here are a few ideas:

 - basil